arjunvinaayak/kavithaenair.github.io/README.md

 - yasoob, a loklak search page
 - yathannsh, a loklak search page
 - newyear, a page that displays new year tweets using the loklak api
+- CountryTweetMap, an app to plot and compare tweet frequency on map
+- LoklakWordCloud, an app to generate Word Cloud using Loklak
+- MultiLinePlotter, an application to visually compare tweet statistics
+- TwitterFollowersInsight, an application to visually check followers country vice aggregation
+- WorldMoodTracker, an app track mood of people from around the globe
+- collegeElections, an application to conduct and evaluate college Elections
+- compareTwitterProfiles, an application which shows comparison between two twitter profiles
+- emojiHeatmap, an app which shows emoji usage in twitter
+- emojiHeatmapper, an application which shows tweets contatining emoji as Emoji-heatmap and Emoji-map
+- whatsTrending, an applicaton to get top trending hashtags on twitter
+- loklakGoApi, Library for using loklak API from Go
+- loklakJavaApi, Library containing the methods for using loklak API
+- loklakNodejsApi, Library for using loklak API from NodeJs
+- loklakPythonApi, API for python as a replacement for twitter API
+- loklakRubyApi, API wrapper to use loklak API from Ruby

 ## How to create a loklak app